tc39/notes/meetings/2017-11/nov-28.md

 MB: My opinion is different.
 Whether it's worth it depends on the exact shape of the solution.

-MS: To counter Mark, there is no good way to do a global string search of another string without regular expressions.
+MLS: To counter Mark, there is no good way to do a global string search of another string without regular expressions.

 MM: Hmm, this is a significant point I hadn't considered.